AztecProtocol/engineering-designs/docs/multi-eoa-sequencers/prd.md

 ## Assumptions

 - Validators may only vote at the governance proposer and slash proposer during their L2 slot for which they are sequencer.
-- We use ethereum blobs for DA.
+- We use Ethereum blobs for DA.

 # User Stories